Team Brooks

 Hi, we are the Hardy Family from Oak Creek, Wisconsin!
 We have 3 sweet boys: Deacon (11), Rhett (9), and Brooks (4).

 When Brooks was about 3 months old we started noticing delays with his developmental milestones, and at 6 months old, his pediatrician referred us to a physical therapist because of his torticollis causing one side of his head to be flat.
 Shortly after he started PT, he got a cranial band to help correct this.
 When he continued missing milestones, we were referred to neurology and genetic counseling, while also adding in speech and occupational therapy services.
 After 2 rounds of genetic testing, Brooks was diagnosed with Pitt Hopkins Syndrome (PTHS) in May of 2023.
 Pitt Hopkins Syndrome is a rare genetic disorder affecting a specific gene in chromosome 18 called TCF4 and is characterized by developmental delay, possibility of seizures/epilepsy, severe gastrointestinal issues, lack of speech, and mobility issues.
 Although getting this diagnosis was difficult, we felt a sense of hope now that we had some direction and resources moving forward.
-We know the road ahead of Brooks will not be an easy one, but with his amazing team alongside him the sky is the limit!
+We know the road ahead of Brooks will not be an easy one, but with his amazing team alongside him the sky’s the limit!

 Brooks has taught us so much about patience, compassion and inclusion—changing our outlook on life for the better.
 We are so incredibly proud of him and the way he takes on new challenges with determination!